Ebonsignori/Pitch-Trainer-Midi/README.md

 # Pitch Trainer (midi)

-A highly configurable electronic app for relative pitch (ear) training.
+A highly configurable electron app for relative pitch (ear) training.

-Runs through a series of randomized interval, chord, or randomly generated melodies and prompts for matching playback from a MIDI (Piano keyboard) or microphone input device.
+Runs through a series of randomized interval, chord, or randomly generated melodies and prompts for matching playback from a MIDI (piano keyboard) or microphone input device.

 For intervals, frequency detection via a microphone can be used, but for chords and melodies game types, MIDI is preferred.

-**Note:** Currently only frequency feedback for Interval mode is supported
+**Note:** Currently only microphone input feedback for Interval mode is supported.

 ## Demo